ryannhally/CS390Githubtutorial/README.md

 ## Creating a repostiory
 First, we will create a **local** repository.

 Git can be used to manage both **local** and **remote** repositories. **Local** repositories live on your computer while **remote** repositories are kept on a server.
 If you'd like to collaborate with others on your code or access it if your computer breaks, it's important to be able to use remote repositories.
-In this tutorial, we will create a local repository and **push** changes to a remote one (more on what that is later) it onto Github so it is stored remotely as well.
+In this tutorial, we will create a local repository and **push** (transfer local commits to a remote repo) changes to a Github repo.

 ### Create a local repository
 Move to the folder you'd like your project to be stored in and run